 Wondering how to lose weight the right way?
-Here is a list of every pro tip.
+Here is a list of practical tips.

 Watching your calorie intake has to be the first step in lowering down bodyweight.

-You have been consuming a lot of simple carbs in the form of carbonated drinks, fruit juices, bread, etc.
+You have been consuming too many simple carbs in the form of carbonated drinks, fruit juices, bread, etc.